acucciniello/the-muse-jobs/docs/index.md

 Sample phrase to say to Alexa to list the newest five job postings with a given experience level:

-` "Alexa, ask Muse Jobs to show jobs that are Entry Level" `
+` "Alexa, ask fan Muse Jobs to show jobs that are Entry Level" `

 Alexa's Response: